 The fruits of the Sidr tree, whose seeds are rich in protein, have a high nutritional value that boosts energy and strengthens the immunity.
 The root, stem bark are also used for various medicinal purposes.

 Here are several additional medicinal properties of the Sidr tree:

 – a stomachic;

-Sidr tree is a sturdy and deep-rooted tree which has withstood the devastating floods of Eram at Ma'arib Yemen with two other trees: the Tamarisk and the Mustard Tree.
-Sidr belongs to the "Ziziphus" family of plants.
-The average tree size normally is between 7-8 meters hight.
-Branches are soft with gray-yellow color.
-Flowers of the plant are Yellow and it has round and Yellowish fruits which turn to reddish color when mature.
+Sidr tree is a sturdy and deep-rooted tree which has withstood the devastating floods of Eram at Ma’arib Yemen with two other trees: the Tamarisk and the Mustard Tree.
+The Sidr tree belongs to the “Ziziphus” family of plants.
+The average tree size is normally between 7-8 meters high.
+Its branches are soft and gray-yellowish.
+The flowers of the plant are yellow as well as the round Sidr fruits which turn reddish when ripe.

-Sidr plant grows in coastal, desert, and semi-desert areas.
-It grows in India, Pakistan, Ethiopia, Egypt, Libya, Sudan, and the southern part of the Arabian Peninsula, The plant grows extensively in the eastern part of Yemen.
+Sidr plants grow in coastal, desert, and semi-desert areas.
+The Sidr tree can be found in India, Pakistan, Ethiopia, Egypt, Libya, Sudan, and the in southern part of the Arabian Peninsula, The tree grows extensively in the eastern part of Yemen.

-It is an ancient tree, mentioned four times in the Qur’an.
-In Sura Saba, it is mentioned as an earth tree while in other Sura, it is mentioned as a paradise tree (Sidrat al-Muntaha).
-According to some traditions, Jesus’s Crown of Thorns was made from the branches of this tree.
+The Sidr tree is an ancient tree, mentioned four times in the Qur’an.
+In Sura Saba.
+There, it is mentioned as an earth tree while in other Sura, it is mentioned as a paradise tree (Sidrat al-Muntaha).
+According to some traditions, Jesus’ crown of thorns was made from the branches of this tree.